Second black box from crashed Russian plane found in Black Sea

 Russia’s FSB security service has said it is looking into four main suspected causes: pilot error, technical failure, faulty fuel and a foreign object in the engine.

-The agency said that so far there were no indications to suggest terrorism was behind the crash, but did not rule it out entirely.
+The FSB said that so far there were no indications to suggest terrorism was behind the crash, but did not rule it out entirely.

-The Soviet-era jet, whose passengers included more than 60 members of an internationally renowned Red Army troupe, was heading to Russia’s military airbase in Syria on Sunday when it went down off the coast of Sochi shortly after take-off from a refuelling stop at the airport.
+Russian rescue workers told state media Wednesday that the second black box contained the flight parameters, despite contradictory reports over the content of the recorders.

+Private news outlet Life published what it said was the panicked exchange between the pilots in the moments ahead of the crash decoded from one of the black boxes, suggesting that a problem with the plane’s wingflaps might have been to blame.